-- build Character, Team Spirit and Responsibility - learn and hone new skills and develop talents - inculcate National Values and Skills - promote Social Integration
+- build Character, Team Spirit and Responsibility - · learn and hone new skills and develop talents - inculcate National Values and Skills - promote Social Integration

 Participation in CCA is COMPULSORY for all students.
-Every student is required to participate in at least one CCA shown in the table below:
+Every student is required to participate in at least one CCA.